bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **share**<**T**>(`scheduler`: SchedulerLike, `replayCount?`: undefined | number): *[ObservableOperatorLike](interfaces/observableoperatorlike.md)‹T, T›*

-Returns an observable backed by a shared refcounted subscription to the source.
+Returns an `ObservableLike` backed by a shared refcounted subscription to the source.
 When the refcount goes to 0, the underlying subscription to the source is disposed.